GeneSeeker

 In what cases is it indicated?

-We all have alterations in our genes, and with the CGT we can find out if these alterations could lead to our children having a genetic disease.
+We all have alterations in our genes, and with the GeneSeeker we can find out if these alterations could lead to our children having a genetic disease.
 The test is recommended in the following cases.

 • Prior to an assisted reproduction treatment: it is advised in order to know the risk of transmission so that the best type of treatment can be decided on in each case.